ecell/ecell4_docs/en/installation.rst

-Installation of the E-Cell System version 4
+Installation of the E-Cell System Version 4
 =============================================

 Here shows how to install the E-Cell System version 4.